Together Forever (Rick Astley song)

 "Together Forever" is a song recorded by English singer-songwriter Rick Astley and released by RCA and BMG in February 1988, as the fourth single from his debut album, Whenever You Need Somebody (1987).
-The song reached number two in the United Kingdom, behind Neighbours star and fellow Stock Aitken Waterman artist Kylie Minogue's debut single "I Should Be So Lucky".
-The single was a worldwide hit, reaching number one on the Billboard Hot 100 on 18 June 1988, becoming Astley's second US chart-topper.
-It also topped the charts in Canada, Ireland and Spain, and was a top ten hits in many European countries.
+The song was both written and produced by Stock Aitken Waterman, and reached number two in the United Kingdom, behind Neighbours star and fellow SAW artist Kylie Minogue's debut single "I Should Be So Lucky".
+The single was a worldwide hit, reaching number one on the US Billboard Hot 100 on 18 June 1988, becoming Astley's second US chart-topper.
+It also topped the charts in Canada, Ireland and Spain, and was a top ten hit in many European countries.